Coherent exciton transport in semiconductors: Conclusions

-High, A.~A., Thomas, A.~K., Grosso, G., Remeika, M., Hammack, A.~T., Meyertholen, A.~D., Fogler, M.~M., Butov, L.~V., Hanson, M., and Gossard, A.~C. (2009). \newblock {\em Phys.
+High, A.~A., Thomas, A.~K., Grosso, G., Remeika, M., Hammack, A.~T., Meyertholen, A.~D., Fogler, M.~M., Butov, L.~V., Hanson, M., and Gossard, A.~C. (2009). \newblock Trapping indirect excitons in a {GaAs} quantum-well structure with a diamond-shaped electrostatic trap. \newblock {\em Phys.
 Rev. Lett.\/},~{\bf 103}, 087403.